-The second page under Write allows you to select a Category for the saved item.
+The second page under Write allows you to select two Categories for the saved item.
+When searching by Category, a sound will be shown if either of its Categories match the search criteria.

 Note: When Type is set to Set List Slot, this page is not available.